Arandis, Namibia

-Besides Rössing, Arandis also serves the Husab and Trekkopje uranium mines.
-It is the home of the Namibian Institute of Mining and Technology, a technical institute focusing on training skilled industrial workers.
+Arandis (the place where people cry) is a mining town in the Erongo Region of western central Namibia.
+The town has 5,726 inhabitants.
+Originally a camp for workers of the nearby Rössing uranium mine, Arandis was declared a town in 1994.

 Economy and infrastructure

+Arandis has been called the Uranium Capital of the World as it is located just 15 km outside the world's largest open-pit uranium mine, the Rössing uranium mine.
+It also serves the Husab and Trekkopje uranium mines.
+Economic conditions in town have thus always been dependent on the worlds market price of uranium.

+Uranium mining operations, in particular during the Rössing mine's early years, have led to allegations of occupational health violations and radiation-related illnesses.
+A 1993 report from a medical student was dismissed both by the mine and the authorities, further independent research has never been conducted.

 The 2000s saw a resurgence in economic growth in Arandis.
-With the global energy crisis, a significant rise in demand occurred for nuclear energy, increasing demand for Arandis' Uranium.
+With the global energy crisis, a significant rise in demand occurred for nuclear energy, increasing demand for Arandis' uranium.
 Banks, which had previously closed and youth who had previously left the town seeking employment elsewhere, returned.
-In 2008, negotiations were at an advanced stage for a Chinese company, Namibia Industrial Mining Limited to build a factory for making building materials in Arandis.
+In 2008, negotiations were at an advanced stage for a Chinese company, Namibia Industrial Mining Limited, to build a factory for making building materials in Arandis.

-After an investment conference was held in 2011, investors have decided to erect a shopping mall in town.
+After an investment conference was held in 2011, investors decided to erect a shopping mall in town.
 Construction of the mall started soon afterwards, the anticipated completion date is May 2013.

 Transportation

+Arandis is situated on the B2 national road that connects the central Atlantic coast to Windhoek.
 The Arandis Railway Station is a crossing loop on the Trans-Namib Railway between Swakopmund and Usakos.
 Arandis Airport is also nearby.